 Following World War II, Carter's style changed.
 Accomplishments in the field of advertising design encouraged experimentation and abstraction in his work.
 During the 1950s and 1960s, his work took on an increasingly surrealistic style with "monsters" and imaginary animals stalking fanciful landscapes.
-A prominent series of the period, Over and Above, features over-sized animals leering at the viewer over a wall that dominates the lower portion of his large canvases.
-More recently, the Transections and Eschatos series incorporates floating, transparent ovoid shapes transposed onto architectural landscapes.
+A prominent series of the period, Over and Above, featured over-sized animals leering at the viewer over a wall that dominates the lower portion of his large canvases.
+The artist's latest series, Transections and Eschatos, incorporates floating, transparent ovoid shapes transposed onto architectural landscapes.
 They represent the artist's conception of the human spirit striving for perfection.

 Clarence Holbrook Carter.
 Photograph by Michael Bergman, 1982.
 Image courtesy of the artist.

 Cleveland Institute of Art, Cleveland, Ohio, 1923-1927

 Hans Hofmann Summer School in Capri, Italy, 1927-1928

 Piero Della Francesca, fifteenth century Italian painter

 In the mid-1920s, William Mathewson Milliken (1889-1978), a curator and future director of the Cleveland Museum of Art, took an interest in Carter's career by helping to build his reputation in the Cleveland art community and encouraging his studies in Europe.

 Connection to Bucks County

 In search of new surroundings, Clarence Carter moved to Holicong, Bucks County with his wife Mary Griswold Carter and their children in 1944.
 In 1948, he settled in his present home in Hunterdon County, New Jersey.
 Carter had long been involved with the regional art community and had served as a judge at the annual Phillips' Mill Community Association Art show.